What is the average salary in Honolulu, HI?

 Meat Cutter

-Cut and package meat for sale.
+Cut and prepare meat for sale.
+Follow safety and hygiene standards.
 Work in grocery stores and butcher shops.
-Requires attention to detail and knowledge of meat cuts.

 Find Meat Cutter jobs in Honolulu, HI